dev-mission/devmission.org/_posts/2019-05-20-spring-cohort-2019-graduation.md

 The program is unique in that instruction takes place exclusively onsite in affordable housing communities in <br>San Francisco, and youth participants are required to provide much-needed free tech support and repair services to <br>
 low-income families in their communities when they graduate from their program.<br>

 The graduation was an opportunity to honored students for their hard work in the presence of their families and<br> friends.
-Speakers included partners from the tech industry and members of the graduation class, and internship placements were also be announced.<br>
+Speakers included partners from the tech industry and members of the graduation class, and internship <br placements were also be announced.<br>

 To learn more about &lt;dev/Mission&gt; which aims to train untapped young adults ages 16-24 for careers in tech,<br>
 contact Leo Sosa @ leo@devmission.org<br>

-We would like to thank the below Program Sponsors: Mission Housing Development Corporation, The Office of Economic and Workforce Development, Google, The San Francisco Foundation and Uber.<br><br>
+We would like to thank the below Program Sponsors: Mission Housing Development Corporation,  <br>
+The Office of Economic and Workforce Development, Google, The San Francisco Foundation and Uber.